Inbibo/adonisfx_docs/docs/maya/tools.md

 > - Make sure to select the transform node of the mesh.
 > - If the context does not allow to paint, it is probably because the selected node is not a transform mesh node with an AdonisFx paintable deformer.
 Please, select the transform mesh node and click *Refresh From Selection* or restart the AdonisFX Paint Tool.

-If the selection provided is valid, meaning the selected mesh has one of the Adonis deformers listed before, then the paint context will get configured and the user can paint.
+If the selection provided is valid, meaning the selected mesh has one of the AdonisFX deformers listed before, then the paint context will get configured and the user can paint.
 The map to be painted is the one associated to the selected attribute in the enumerator exposed at the top of the UI.

 The painted weights are visualized in the viewport thanks to the **AdnWeightsDisplayNode**.
 This node is in charge of setting the vertex colors from the selected attribute in the UI on the mesh.
 This node is created and removed dynamically by the Paint Tool on entering and exiting from the context.
 Because of that, it is strongly recommended to keep the AdonisFX Paint Tool open while painting.